 But maybe we will start with the basic definition of what body composition is?

 Ryan Faehnle: That’s a very good question.
 It’s a question that confuses a lot of people.
 A lot of people use scale weights to determine how fat or thin they are.
 So they may say someone that is 270 lbs. is fatter than someone that’s 220 lbs.
 Well, that may be potentially true.
 It doesn’t take into account the composition of those pounds.

 And what I mean by that is everyone has a certain number of different cells in their body.
 So you have muscle cells, bone cells, fat cells, different organs, and those all make up the body composition.
 But typically in the fitness industry, we refer to body composition as a percentage of body fat.
 For someone that has 10% body fat, it means that 10% of their total weight is fat while the other 90% is lean muscle tissues, bones, organs, and things like that.

 Body composition is a much better tool to analyze health, well-being, and fitness than just bodyweight alone.

 Rick Kasej: Okay.
 When we look at what people are looking at like, fat loss or losing weight, they use the scale as a guide.
 But in reality, what they are looking for is shape changes or changes in their body.

-So what would be like the number one mistake that you end up seeing people make when it comes to them wanting to change their body composition?
+So what would be the number one mistake that you end up seeing people make when it comes to them wanting to change their body composition?

 Ryan Faehnle: Okay, so I have to pick one mistake.

 Rick Kaselj: Yes, just one.
 I know there’s a lot that you can go into.
 If people just listen to this part of the interview and leave with this one thing what would it be?